I have/will update this post as I expanded the fanplot package.

 Split Normal (Two-Piece) Normal Distribution.

 The Bank of England produce fan charts of forecasts for CPI and GDP in their quarterly Inflation Reports.
-They also provide data, in the form of mean, uncertainty and a skewness parameters of a split-normal distribution that underlie their fan charts (The Bank of England predominately refer to the equivalent, re-parametrised, two-piece normal distribution).
+They also provide data, in the form of mode, uncertainty and a skewness parameters of a split-normal distribution that underlie their fan charts (The Bank of England predominately refer to the equivalent, re-parametrised, two-piece normal distribution).
 The probability density of the split-normal distribution is given by Julio (2007) as

 As no split normal distribution existed in R, I added routines for a density, distribution and quantile function, plus a random generator, to a new version (2.1) of the fanplot package.
 I used the formula in Julio (2007) to code each of the three functions, and checked the results against those from the fan chart MATLAB code.